Contact Us

 Ronwe, “Lord of Blood and Wine”

-Provenance: A drop of demon’s blood
+Splinter: A drop of demon’s blood

 Ronwe is one of many splinterfolk who have demonic origins.
 Even so, he is not one to be feared as he enjoys revels over violence any day.
 He does, however, have a penchant for making mischief, so it’s best not to get roped into his schemes.